1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

 Page:27
 Interesting lines
  - 326 "Which the eye fears, when it is done, to see."
- - 333 letter of Mcbeth to his wife
+ - 333 letter of Macbeth to his wife
- - 348
+ - 348 "It is too full o’ th’ milk of human kindness" lady macbeth referring to Macbeth's kindness
- - 363
+ - 363 "Which fate and metaphysical aid doth seem"

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5Mzc0MzM4NSwxNTQxNDI2MTJdfQ==
+eyJoaXN0b3J5IjpbMTU5Nzc5NjA5OCwxNTQxNDI2MTJdfQ==
 -->